whisthq/whist/protocol/README.md

 If you want any lines to be exempted from the clang-tidy check, either place `// NOLINTNEXTLINE` in the line above or `// NOLINT` at the end of the line.

 Macro constants will NOT be checked by this script because of the variety of implementations of `#define`.
 Please be sure to follow appropriate standards for `#define`s when committing code.

+### Logz.io

+We currently use logz.io to store our logs.
+To get the logs for a session_id, navigate to the `fractal/microservices/scripts` directory, then type in: `python3 logs-to-text.py <<sesion_id>>` where `session_id` is the id of the currently running session.

+This will output two files:

+1. `<<session_id>>-client.txt`: These are the sorted logs for the client from that session_id
+2. `<<session_id>>-server.txt`: These are the sorted logs for the server from that session_id

+Note: logz.io currently only retains logs for 5 days.
+That said, this will only return the logs from 5 days ago.